Students

 Graduate Research Assistant

 Paige has degrees from Columbia State Community College and Eastern Mennonite University, where she majored in History and Political Science.
-She is working on the Toussaint L'Ouverture Cemetery project.
-Paige is interested in the history of Middle Tennessee, women's history, and nadir and community formation in Tennessee.
+Based at the Heritage Center of Murfreesboro & Rutherford County, she is working on the Toussaint L'Ouverture Cemetery preservation plan and the Merrill-Williams House interpretive panels.
+She recently completed the adaptive reuse section of a historic structure report on the Lawrenceburg Cumberland Presbyterian Church.

 Graduate Research Assistant